yujiyokoo/dreampresent/README.md

 * Using a working KallistiOS setup;
 * Use the provided Docker image below.

-The presentation content example can be found under `romdisk/` directory with images.
+The presentation content can be found under `romdisk/` directory, it's embedded when building the program.

 ### Using your KallistiOS environment

-If you have a working [KallistiOS](http://gamedev.allusion.net/softprj/kos/) environment, you will have to install the `rake` and `bison` packages.
-If you are using [DreamSDK](https://dreamsdk.org), you will have to install the [RubyInstaller](https://rubyinstaller.org/) package separately. `rake` should be available in the `PATH` environment variable.
+If you have a working [KallistiOS](http://gamedev.allusion.net/softprj/kos/) environment, you will have to install the `rake` and `bison` packages (e.g. using `apt`, `brew` or `pacman`).
+If you are using [DreamSDK](https://dreamsdk.org), you will have to install the [RubyInstaller](https://rubyinstaller.org/) package separately, in that case, `rake` should be available in the `PATH` environment variable.

 Install  `mruby`: